clebert/state-guard/README.md

 > Type-safe, deterministic state management with state machines and automatic
 > snapshot invalidation.

-StateGuard is a TypeScript state management library designed for web projects, built on top of the powerful [Zod](https://github.com/colinhacks/zod) validation library.
-It provides a type-safe, deterministic, and expressive state machine with encapsulated actions and automatic invalidation of outdated state snapshots.
-StateGuard aims to reduce bugs related to state manipulation, improve project maintainability, and ensure that your application behaves predictably.
+StateGuard is a library for managing state in TypeScript web projects, leveraging the [Zod](https://github.com/colinhacks/zod) validation library to ensure type safety and deterministic behavior.
+It offers a state machine with encapsulated actions and automatic invalidation of stale snapshots, which helps avoid errors and enforce proper design patterns.

-By using StateGuard, developers can define state schemas and transition maps with the help of Zod, allowing for a clear understanding of the possible states, their validation, and actions within their applications.
-This makes it easier to reason about and modify the state throughout the development process.
-Additionally, StateGuard's type-safe actions, backed by Zod validation, minimize the risk of runtime errors and help developers catch potential issues at compile-time.

 ## Installation